dask/dask-tutorial/README.md

     conda install python-graphviz -c conda-forge

-Note that this options will alter your existing environment, potentially changing the versions of packages you already have installed.
+Note that these options will alter your existing environment, potentially changing the versions of packages you already have installed.

 #### 2c) Use Dockerfile

-You can build a docker image out of the provided Dockerfile.
+You can build a docker image from the provided Dockerfile.

     $ docker build . # This will build using the same env as in a)